mhansen/jekyll-blog/_posts/2010-02-24-google-webmaster-tools.markdown

 - HTML Suggestions (uninformative title tags, bad meta tags)

-With this, I found that my post on the security of Hell Pizza's website ranks
-#8 for queries for hellspizza.co.nz.
+With this, I found that my post on the security of Hell Pizza's website ranks number 8 for queries for hellspizza.co.nz.
 Take *that*, Hell Pizza!

 For these goodies, sign up for
 [Google Webmaster Tools](https://www.google.com/webmasters/tools/).
 It also